Maximizing Cash Flow: Tax-Efficient Strategies for C-Corps

 2. Lending Funds for Business Purposes

-3. Fringe Benefits
+3. Fringe Benefits for Shareholders

-6. Pay Down Debt
+6. Paying Down Debt

 7. Special Purpose LLC

-8. Non-Qualified Deferred Compensation Plans
+8. Non-Qualified Deferred Compensation (NQDC) Plans

-9. S Corporation Conversion
+9. S-Corporation Conversion

 10. Captive Insurance